-Brandon Brown was born in Birmingham, Alabama, and raised in the South.
-He moved to California to pursue his MA in theology and currently lives in Los Angeles, where he works at a nonprofit transitional housing organization and is writing his first collection of poetry, Viking Ships in Los Angeles.
+Brandon Jordan Brown was born in Birmingham, Alabama, and raised in the South.
+He moved to California to pursue his MA in theology and currently lives in Los Angeles.
+His work has been published in decomP and The Bakery.
+Brandon is writing his first collection of poetry, Viking Ships in Los Angeles.

 Photography by Casey Curry.

-Leslie Brody is the author of Red Star Sister, which was awarded a PEN Center USA award, Irrepressible: The Life and Times of Jessica Mitford, and A Motel of the Mind, a collection of essays.
-She’s held international writing fellowships at the Camargo Foundation (2005) in France and at Hawthornden (2004) in Scotland.
-In the U.S. she’s been an artist in residence or fellow at the McDowell Colony, Centrum, Yaddo, Red Cinder Colony, Ragdale, and the Virginia Center for the Arts.
-Originally from New York, she now lives in Southern California, where she is a Professor of Creative Writing at the University of Redlands.
+Leslie Brody is the author of Red Star Sister, which was awarded a PEN Center USA Literary Award, Irrepressible: The Life and Times of Jessica Mitford, and A Motel of the Mind, a collection of essays.
+She’s held international writing fellowships at the Camargo Foundation in France and at Hawthornden in Scotland.
+In the United States, she’s been an artist in residence or fellow at the McDowell Colony, Centrum, Yaddo, Red Cinder Colony, Ragdale, and the Virginia Center for the Arts.
+Originally from New York, she now lives in Southern California, where she is a professor of creative writing at the University of Redlands.
 Leslie is mentoring Marci Carrillo.

 Trinie Dalton's books include Wide Eyed (Akashic), Dear New Girl or Whatever Your Name Is (McSweeney's: co-edited with Eli Horowitz and Lisa Wagner), Mythtym (Picturebox), Sweet Tomb (Madras Press), and Baby Geisha (Two Dollar Radio).
 Trinie’s books alternate between art projects and fiction, and sometimes combine the two.
-She teaches fiction and critical writing at University of Southern California, School of Visual Arts, Art Center College of Design, and Vermont College of Fine Arts.
+She has taught fiction and critical writing at the University of Southern California, School of Visual Arts, Art Center College of Design, and Vermont College of Fine Arts.
 Visit her at sweettomb.com.
 Trinie is mentoring Hanne Steen.

-James Meetze is the author of Dayglo, which was selected by Terrance Hayes as winner of the 2010 Sawtooth Poetry Prize and published by Ahsahta Press, and I Have Designed This For You.
+James Meetze is the author of Dayglo (Ahsahta Press), which was selected by Terrance Hayes as winner of the 2010 Sawtooth Poetry Prize and published by Ahsahta Press, and I Have Designed This For You (Editions Assemblage).
 He is editor, with Simon Pettet, of Other Flowers: Uncollected Poems by James Schuyler.
 James is assistant professor of English at Ashford University and lives in San Diego.
 A new chapbook, Dark Art I-XII, was published in December.
 James is mentoring Brandon Brown.

-Hector Tobar is a Los-Angeles-born writer.
+Héctor Tobar is a Los-Angeles-born writer.
 He is the author of three books.
-Most recently the novel The Barbarian Nurseries, published by Farrar, Straus and Giroux was named a New York Times Notable Book.
+His most recent novel, The Barbarian Nurseries published by Farrar, Straus and Giroux, was named a New York Times Notable Book.
 The Barbarian Nurseries, translated into French, German and other languages, also won the California Book Award Gold Medal for Fiction.
-For two decades, he's worked for the Los Angeles Times: as a city reporter, national and foreign correspondent (on assignments from Alaska to Patagonia, and from East Los Angeles to Iraq), and was part of the reporting team that won a Pulitzer Prize for coverage of the 1992 L.A. riots.
-He was The Times bureau chief in Buenos Aires and Mexico City.
-For several years he wrote a column for the Los Angeles Times, and has also worked as Features Editor at the LA Weekly and as editor of the bilingual San Francisco magazine El Tecolote.
-He has a Master in Fine Arts in Creative Writing from the University of California, Irvine, and studied at University of California, Santa Cruz and at the Universidad Nacional Autonoma de Mexico in Mexico City.
-He is also the author of Translation Nation: Defining a New American Identity in the Spanish-Speaking United States, and The Tattooed Soldier, A Novel.
-He's married, the father of three children and the son of Guatemalan immigrants.
+For two decades, he's worked as a city reporter, and as a national and foreign correspondent for the Los Angeles Times.
+He was part of the reporting team that won a Pulitzer Prize for coverage of the 1992 L.A. riots.
+He was The Times' bureau chief in Buenos Aires and Mexico City.
+He has an MFA in creative writing from the University of California, Irvine, and studied at University of California, Santa Cruz and at the Universidad Nacional Autonoma de Mexico in Mexico City.
+He is also the author of Translation Nation: Defining a New American Identity in the Spanish-Speaking United States, and The Tattooed Soldier.
+He's married, the father of three children, and the son of Guatemalan immigrants.
 Héctor is mentoring Andrés Reconco.